 So, once we have the join, the last bit of business to it do the update.
 We simply set City to its match counterpart, v.City, and all is well.

-The OUTPUT clause is used to log changes made to rows affect by an UPDATE statement.
+The OUTPUT clause logs changes made to rows affected by an UPDATE statement.